francESCOBAR99/InternetTechnology_project/README.md

 > 🚧: Include all the participants and briefly describe each of their **individual** contribution and/or roles.
 Screenshots/descriptions of your Kanban board or similar project management tools are welcome.

 ### Roles
-- Back-end developer: Charuta Pande
+- Back-end developer: Dominik Thaller, Francesco Leone, Michelle Liva, Sidal Oezbey
-- Front-end developer: Devid Montecchiari
+- Front-end developer: Dominik Thaller, Francesco Leone, Michelle Liva, Sidal Oezbey

 ### Milestones
 1. **Analysis**: Scenario ideation, use case analysis and user story writing.